karalus/aq-jndi/README.md

 1.0 Initial release

-1.1 Support for JBoss EAP 7.1, make compliant=true the default, allow user/password to specified separately when using jdbcURL
+1.1 Support for JBoss EAP 7.1, make compliant=true the default, allow user/password to be specified separately when using jdbcURL